3 Things To Consider When Shipping To Guyana

 If your online store sells a variety of products – both heavy and lightweight – start by selling the lightweight products to international customers.
 Small, lightweight items cost less to ship and can often be packed in carrier’s free shipping supplies.

 What are the 3 Things to Consider When Shipping to Guyana?

 Know What is Legal to Ship to Guyana

 One of the many reasons international shipping to Guyana is different from local or domestic shipping is because of country-specific shipping requirements.
-Items that are regularly sold and shipped in the U.S. may be prohibited for import in select countries.
+Items that are regularly sold and shipped in the U.S. may be prohibited from import in select countries.

-Nail polish, fresh fruits, vegetables, cigarettes, medical devices, cell phones and jewelry are just a few examples of regulated goods that either cannot be shipped at all or require additional documentation when going to some countries.
+Nail polish, fresh fruits, vegetables, cigarettes, medical devices, cell phones, and jewelry are just a few examples of regulated goods that either cannot be shipped at all or require additional documentation when going to some countries.

 Make Customs Forms Easy to Complete

 International shipping does require a few additional forms that aren’t required with domestic shipping.
-When you complete the Customs Forms, list the contents of your shipment completely.
+When you complete the customs forms, list the contents of your shipment completely.

 There is usually a limited amount of space, so be accurate, but don’t be wordy.
 Remember that if you’ve been smart capturing information about your goods in advance, these forms are a breeze to complete.